pluralsight/guides/draft/ruby-ruby-on-rails/build-a-futurama-quote-bot-with-twilio-mms-morbotron-and-ruby/article.md

       from: '+12345678901' # Replace with your Twilio number )
     puts "Message sent!"
-  rescue TwilioRestException
+  rescue Twilio::REST::RequestError => e
-    # If an error occurs, print it out.
-    $stderr.print "Message failed to send: " + $!
+    puts e.message
   end
 end
 ```
-This method starts by calling the `get_quote` method we created in the previous step and by storing its return values.
+This method starts by calling the `get_quote` method we created in the previous step and storing its return values.
 The `begin`/`rescue` block from above was adapted from the [Twilio Ruby Helper Library ](https://www.twilio.com/docs/libraries/ruby#exceptions) documentation.
 These lines are simply taking in a number of parameters and turning them into a call to the Twilio REST API.

 _Replace the `to` and `from` parameters with your phone real phone number and your Twilio phone number, respectively._
 If an error occurs during the API call it will be printed to the terminal.